andyvand/sy201/README.md

 - Reminders<p>

-	Our next class meeting is lab in MI294 on Tuesday, 09 Oct.
+	Back in NI227 on Wednesday, 10 Oct.
+We'll wrap class a little early so we can get to Mahan Hall for the Microsoft CEO lecture.

 - Readings<p>

-	*Liang* 6-9 and 6-10 (Variable Scope); *Liang* 10.1 and 10.2 (Introduction to Python Lists).
+	*Liang* 10.1 and 10.2 (Introduction to Python Lists).

 - Assignments<p>